lucaslisj/hoop.trainer/README.md

 ## What it does 🎥

-Simply prop your phone on a tripod, place it on the basketball court, and start letting it fly!
+Simply prop your phone on a tripod, place it on the basketball court, and let it fly!
 This web application will track your makes and misses in real time, utilizing simple computer vision techniques to track the ball and its trajectory.

 ---